iQuHACK/2024_IBM/README.md

 <img width="287" alt="image" src="./img/default_env.png">

 3. [This tutorial](https://github.com/qBraid/qbraid-lab-demo/blob/main/qbraid_sdk/ibm_quantum_jobs_with_runtime.ipynb) will give you a guideline on how to use your own IBM Quantum Credential.
-You can directly find it through qBraid Lab under the "qbraid_sdk" folder.
+You can find it through qBraid Lab under the "qbraid_sdk" folder as well.

 ### Working on IBM Quantum Lab